Scalable Joint Resource Allocation for SLO-Constrained LLM Inference in Heterogeneous GPU Clouds: Solution Approach

-For each candidate placement $(i, j, k)$, the algorithm determines the minimum-cost feasible (TP, PP) configuration that simultaneously satisfies GPU memory capacity and the delay threshold:
+For every candidate triple $(i,j,k)$, the algorithm selects the cheapest (TP, PP) configuration that \emph{simultaneously} satisfies the per-GPU memory budget and the delay SLO:

-If no feasible $(n,m)$ exists, the candidate $(i,j,k)$ is discarded entirely.
-This prevents placements where the model does not fit in GPU memory or the resulting delay violates the SLO.
+If no $(n,m)$ satisfies both inequalities, the candidate $(i,j,k)$ is \emph{discarded entirely}: it cannot serve type $i$ on tier $k$ no matter how attractive its cost.
+This is the mechanism that prevents the failure modes of generic cost-only greedies: a 70\,B model on a 24\,GB tier under TP$\!=\!$1, or a small model on a slow tier where TTFT alone exceeds $\Delta_i$.
+We will see in Section~\ref{sec:results} that disabling M1 produces infeasible solutions (memory or delay violations), not merely worse ones.

-\subsubsection{M2 - Cost-Per-Effective-Coverage Ranking:}
+\subsubsection{M2: Cost-Per-Effective-Coverage Ranking}

-Candidates are ranked not by raw cost but by cost per unit of \emph{effective} demand served.
-The marginal cost of placing query~$i$ on configuration $(j,k)$ includes activation, storage, and delay penalty:
+Once M1 has fixed an admissible $(\hat n, \hat m)\!=\!(n^*\!,m^*)(i,j,k)$, the algorithm ranks candidates not by raw cost but by cost per unit of \emph{effective coverage}, namely the maximum traffic fraction that the candidate can absorb without violating the remaining error or delay budget.
+The marginal cost of placing query type~$i$ on $(j,k)$ at configuration $(\hat n, \hat m)$ is:

-where $(\hat{n},\hat{m})$ is the required (TP, PP) configuration and $(\hat{n}\hat{m} - y_{j,k})^+$ is the extra GPU cost (zero for already-active configurations).
-The effective coverage is the maximum allocatable fraction, limited by both the error and delay budgets:
+where $(\hat{n}\hat{m} - y_{j,k})^+$ is the \emph{incremental} GPU cost (zero if $(j,k)$ is already active with at least $\hat n \hat m$ GPUs, see M3 below).
+The effective coverage is the maximum traffic fraction that fits the remaining error and delay budgets: